zalenix/portaldocs/portal-sdk/generated/top-legacy-data.md

         uri: Util.appendSessionId(RobotData._apiRoot),
         type: "POST",
         contentType: "application/json",
-        data: ko.toJSON(robot)
+        data: ko.toJSON(robot),
     }).then(() => {
         // This will refresh the set of data that is displayed to the client by applying the change we made to
         // each data set in the cache.
         // For this particular example, there is only one data set in the cache.
         // This function is executed on each data set selected by the query params.
         // params: any The query params
         // dataSet: MsPortalFx.Data.DataSet The dataset to modify